 Patients with OVS have increased chronic inflammation and, possibly, impaired metabolism.
 In patients with OSA, sleep fragmentation and chronic intermittent hypoxia facilitate oxidative injury and chronic inflammation.
 In patients with COPD, impaired gas exchange similarly facilitates oxidative injury and chronic inflammation, which may contribute to extra-pulmonary complications of COPD (i.e., loss of skeletal muscle mass, decreased bone mineral density, atherosclerosis, and insulin resistance).
 The pathways mediating oxidative injury and inflammation are probably similar in COPD and OSA, since the profiles of elevated markers of these processes are similar among patients with these conditions.

-Data from the Sleep Heart Health Study39 demonstrated that sleep-related respiratory events accompanied by oxyhemoglobin desaturation ≥2% are associated with fasting hyperglycemia.
+Data from the Sleep Heart Health Study39 demonstrated that sleep-related respiratory events accompanied by oxyhemoglobin oxygen desaturation ≥2% are associated with fasting hyperglycemia.
 This suggests that mild degrees of chronic intermittent hypoxia may predispose individuals to adverse metabolic outcomes.
 Such mild intermittent hypoxia is common in patients with OVS and can be undetected in conventional polysomnographic analyses.

 RECOMMENDATIONS: